 For almost any issue where an Android device won’t start, I always suggest to pull the battery (if it’s removable) first and leave it out for about 20 seconds.
 Reinstall the battery and see if the issue persists.
 This step may not seem like it would work, but I know first-hand that it has helped numerous Android users.

 If you have an SD card or any other items plugged into the device, unplug them.
-A bad SD card or headset can on rare occasions cause problems.
+A bad SD card or headset can cause problems on rare occasions.

 If your device won’t turn on at all, it may not have enough power.
 Attach the power adapter to the device and plug it in.
 Don’t use a connection to a computer or other device as the power you’d get is not sufficient to power most Android devices on right away.
 I’ve seen many users plug their device into the USB port on their computer and wonder why the device doesn’t turn on.